|

 -

-This course will examine the history of Earth and life from the Precambrian (beginning 4.55 billion years ago) to the present.
-This class will look at everything from meteorites and the early solar system, to trilobites to dinosaurs and will end with human evolution and climate change.
+Examines the history of earth and life from the Precambrian (beginning 4.55 billion years ago) to the start of the Anthropocene.
+This class will look at everything from meteorites and the early solar system to trilobites to dinosaurs and will end with human evolution and climate change.
 The class will cover historical geology with an emphasis on life of the past as understood by paleontologists and earth scientists.
+There will be an optional trip to the Cincinnati Museum Center during (or at the end of ) the semester.

 |